Logo

 In 1987, Billy Cunningham replaced Tom Heinsohn as the lead color commentator for CBS' NBA telecasts.

-Billy Cunningham left CBS Sports the following season to join the Miami Heat expansion franchise as a minority owner; he ultimately sold his interest of the Heat on August 12,1994.
+Billy Cunningham left CBS Sports the following season to join the Miami Heat expansion franchise as a minority owner and general manager; he ultimately sold his interest in the Heat in early 1995.

 Billy Cunningham was replaced on CBS by Hubie Brown, but would return to CBS to help fill in during the 1990 NBA Playoffs, partnered with Verne Lundquist.